-School staff are not expected or trained to diagnose mental health conditions or issues, but may notice behaviours that may be of concern.
+School staff are not expected, or trained, to diagnose mental health conditions or issues, but may notice behaviours that may be of concern.

-If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken by speaking directly to the designated safeguarding lead (Mrs Fielding, Head Teacher, or Mrs Bell, Deputy Head) or a deputy (Mrs Beers/Mrs White).
-The school also has Senior Mental Health Leads, Mr Jefferson and Mrs White, who can also be approached directly.
+If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken by speaking to the designated safeguarding lead or a deputy.
+The Senior Mental Health lead in school is Mr E Jefferson, who can also be contacted.